 In the ordinary course of business, the Company may provide indemnification of varying scope and terms to vendors, lessors, business partners and other parties with respect to certain matters including, but not limited to, losses arising out of breach of such agreements or from intellectual property infringement claims made by third parties.
 In addition, the Company has entered into indemnification agreements with members of its board of directors and officers that will require the Company, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors or officers.
 The maximum potential amount of future payments the Company could be required to make under these indemnification agreements is, in many cases, unlimited.
 To date, the Company has not incurred any material costs as a result of such indemnifications.
-The Company does not believe that the outcome of any claims under indemnification arrangements will have a material effect on its financial position, results of operations or cash flows, and it had not accrued any liabilities related to such obligations in its financial statements as of March 31, 2020 or December 31, 2019.
+The Company is not aware of any claims that would have a material effect on its financial position, results of operations or cash flows, and it had not accrued any liabilities related to such obligations in its financial statements as of June 30, 2020 or December 31, 2019.

-11. Income Taxes
+12. Income Taxes

-The Company did not provide for any income taxes for the three months ended March 31, 2020 and 2019.
+The Company did not provide for any income taxes for the three and six months ended June 30, 2020 and 2019.
 The Company has evaluated the positive and negative evidence bearing upon the realizability of its U.S. net deferred tax assets.
 As required by the provisions of ASC 740, Income Taxes, management has determined that it is more-likely-than-not that the Company will not utilize the benefits of federal and state U.S. net deferred tax assets for financial reporting purposes.
-Accordingly, the net deferred tax assets are subject to a valuation allowance at March 31, 2020 and December 31, 2019.
+Accordingly, the net deferred tax assets are subject to a valuation allowance at June 30, 2020 and December 31, 2019.